SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/README.md

-# Comparative-analysis-of-plant-TFBS-software: a repository for TFBS identification tools based on different machine and deep learning tools
+# Comparative-analysis-of-plant-TFBS-software: a repository for TFBSs/TFBRs identification tools based on different machine and deep learning tools

-This repository serves as a hub for 15 software developed to identify TFBS (Transcription Factor Binding Sites) for both human and plant transcription factors.
+This repository serves as a hub for 17 software developed to identify Transcription Factor Binding Sites/Rehions (TFBSs/TFBRs) for both human and plant transcription factors.
 This repository also provides easy to run and executable source codes for all these softwares.
-Users can easily download, execute, and implement these tools for TFBS identification.
-The tools covered some of the best performing and most recent machine learning (ML) and deep learning (DL) approaches for TFBS discovery.
+Users can easily download, execute, and implement these tools for TFBSs/TFBRs identification.
+The tools covered some of the best performing and most recent machine learning (ML) and deep learning (DL) approaches for TFBSs/TFBRs discovery.

 <h2>Machine learning-based algorithms</h2>
 <ol>